-Disco balls (also known as a mirror ball, glitter balls, or sparkle balls) have been a mainstay on dance floors across the world for over a century.
+Disco ball (also known as a mirror balls, glitter balls, or sparkle balls) has been a mainstay on dance floors across the world for over a century.
 Considering these novelty decorations came around in the Roaring Twenties rather than the age of disco, how exactly did they become a dance floor icon in the 20th century?

 The Invention of Disco Balls